taylornoj/tweeterapp/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

-## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+Tweeter is a simple, single-page Twitter clone that uses HTML, CSS, JS, jQuery, AJAX, as well as Node and Express.
+This project is from Lighthouse Labs, designed to help students get comfortable with their front-end skills.

+## Welcome to Tweeter!

+With Tweeter, users can enjoy a responsive design technology so that their Tweeter page looks great on larger desktops or smaller screens.

+Whether you're feeling shy or have too much on your mind, Tweeter will remind you that each 'hum' has a character requirement.
+Don't worry - we'll keep count as you type!
+Once you enter a valid tweet, it will be posted immediately and that error will disappear!

+Each new tweet will be added to the top of the Tweeter stack so you can keep up to date on the most recent events!
+Hover over a tweet to create a dynamic shadow and watch the flag, retweeter and like icons change colour!

 ## Dependencies